 You will have a bathroom available and a private room.
 If you need to use the bathroom sleep specialists can assist you in removing and reapplying the monitoring equipment.

-As you sleep, lots of information is collected about your sleeping.
+As you sleep, there is a lot of information that is collected about your sleeping.
 This information is reviewed by sleep specialists and our Medical Director.

-During a sleep study, you don’t have to do anything special except for sleep.
-To review, the basic process is:
+During a sleep study, you don’t have to do anything special except sleep.
+To review, the series of events for your sleep study is:

 - You arrive at the facility in the late evening